Akanksha-Kum/Walmart-Sales-Data-Analysis--SQL-Project/README.md

 # Walmart-Sales-Data-Analysis--SQL-Project

-About
+# About

 We are analysing Walmart's sales data to identify high-performing branches and products, analyze the sales patterns of various products, and understand customer behavior.
 The primary objective is to enhance and optimize sales strategies.
 The dataset utilized in this project is sourced from the Kaggle Walmart Sales Forecasting Competition.

-Purposes of the Project
+# Purposes of the Project

 The main goal of this project is to gain understanding from Walmart's sales data, exploring the various factors that influence sales across different branches.

-About Data
+# About Data

 This project's data was obtained from the Kaggle Walmart Sales Forecasting Competition and it encompasses sales transactions from three Walmart branches situated in Mandalay, Yangon, and Naypyitaw, respectively.
 The data contains 17 columns and 1000 rows:

-Column	Description	Data Type
+# Column	Description	(Data Types)

-invoice_id	            Invoice of the sales made	VARCHAR(30)
+invoice_id	      :-     Invoice of the sales made	VARCHAR(30)

-branch	                Branch at which sales were made	VARCHAR(5)
+branch	       :-        Branch at which sales were made	VARCHAR(5)

-city	                The location of the branch	VARCHAR(30)
+city	         :-      The location of the branch	VARCHAR(30)

-customer_type          	The type of the customer	VARCHAR(30)
+customer_type      :-    	The type of the customer	VARCHAR(30)

-gender	              Gender of the customer making purchase	VARCHAR(10)
+gender	      :-        Gender of the customer making purchase	VARCHAR(10)

-product_line	       Product line of the product sold	VARCHAR(100)
+product_line	   :-    Product line of the product sold	VARCHAR(100)

-unit_price	          The price of each product	DECIMAL(10, 2)
+unit_price	     :-     The price of each product	DECIMAL(10, 2)

-quantity	           The amount of the product sold	INT
+quantity	      :-     The amount of the product sold	INT

-VAT	                 The amount of tax on the purchase	FLOAT(6, 4)
+VAT	          :-       The amount of tax on the purchase	FLOAT(6, 4)

-total	           The total cost of the purchase	DECIMAL(12, 4)
+total	       :-    The total cost of the purchase	DECIMAL(12, 4)

-date	          The date on which the purchase was made	DATETIME
+date	      :-    The date on which the purchase was made	DATETIME

-time	             The time at which the purchase was made	TIME
+time	      :-       The time at which the purchase was made	TIME

-payment	          The total amount paid	DECIMAL(10, 2)
+payment	    :-      The total amount paid	DECIMAL(10, 2)

-cogs	            Cost Of Goods sold	DECIMAL(10, 2)
+cogs	       :-     Cost Of Goods sold	DECIMAL(10, 2)

-gross_margin_pct	    Gross margin percentage	FLOAT(11, 9)
+gross_margin_pct	   :- Gross margin percentage	FLOAT(11, 9)

-gross_income	          Gross Income	DECIMAL(12, 4)
+gross_income	    :-      Gross Income	DECIMAL(12, 4)

-rating	            Rating	FLOAT(2, 1)
+rating	      :-      Rating	FLOAT(2, 1)

-Analysis List:
+# Analysis List:

-Product Analysis
+# Product Analysis:-

 Perform an analysis on the data to gain insights into different product lines, determine the top-performing product lines, and identify areas for improvement in other product lines.

-Sales Analysis
+# Sales Analysis:-

 The objective of this analysis is to address the inquiry regarding the sales trends of the product.
 The outcomes of this analysis can assist in evaluating the efficiency of each applied sales strategy in the business and determining necessary modifications to increase sales.

-Customer Analysis
+# Customer Analysis:-

 This analysis is focused on identifying various customer segments, understanding purchasing trends, and evaluating the profitability associated with each of these customer segments.

-Approach Used
+# Approach Used:-

-1. Data Wrangling
+# 1. Data Wrangling

 During this initial phase, the data is examined to detect any NULL or missing values, and strategies for data replacement are implemented to address and substitute these values effectively.